 PALMETTO ANGEL 2014 FUND

-Since 2014, the Palmetto Angel Fund has been investing in high-growth Southeastern startups alongside VentureSouth's angel groups.
+Formed in 2014, the Palmetto Angel Fund invested its capital in high-growth Southeastern startups alongside VentureSouth's angel groups.

 The fund invested up to a 1:1 match of investments of $100,000 or more made by at least five active angel investors from VentureSouth groups.